 Much of the androgen hormone is produced in the adrenal gland which produces adrenaline, the hormone that copes with stress.

-When it is in over drive in a stressful situation, androgens are produced in larger quantities, making it likely for sebaceous glands to be produced in larger quantities, this stimulates the flow of sebum, more follicles become impacted, resulting in a breakout.
+When it is in over drive in a stressful situation, androgens are produced in larger quantities, making it likely for sebaceous glands to be produced in larger quantities, this stimulates the flow of sebum, and more follicles become impacted resulting in a breakout.

 As you can see, the relationship between the types of hormones and acne is very complicated.

 If you are concerned hormones maybe the cause of your acne, seek medical advice from a doctor or dermatologist, who will be able to assess your skin and give you the best acne treatment for your particular condition.